amaswea/amaswea.github.io/index.md

 layout: home
 title: Amanda Swearngin
 ---
-I am a final year Ph.D. candidate in Computer Science at the University of Washington,
+I am a recent graduate with a Ph.D. in Computer Science at the University of Washington.
+I was
 	advised by <a href="https://faculty.washington.edu/ajko/">Amy Ko</a> and
 	<a href="https://homes.cs.washington.edu/~jfogarty/">James Fogarty</a>.
-I research systems and interfaces for UX/UI designers that apply techniques from diverse areas including program analysis, synthesis, constraint solving, and machine learning.
+I researched systems and interfaces for UX/UI designers that apply techniques from diverse areas including program analysis, synthesis, constraint solving, and machine learning.

-Through this research, I have created systems to help interface designers explore and adapt alternative and example interfaces, and analyze the usability of an interface without needing to collect any data.
-For this research, I have collaborated with industry researchers through internships with <a href="https://research.adobe.com/">Adobe Research</a> and
+Through this research, I created systems to help interface designers explore and adapt alternative and example interfaces, and analyze the usability of an interface without needing to collect any data.
+For this research, I collaborated with industry researchers through internships with <a href="https://research.adobe.com/">Adobe Research</a> and
 <a href="https://ai.google/research/">Google</a>, and have conducted over <b>100 interviews and study sessions</b> with interface designers.
 My research was supported by the <a href="https://www.nsfgrfp.org/">National Science Foundation Graduate Research Fellowship</a>.

 Previously, I spent <b>3 years</b> working as a <b>full-time software development engineer</b> at Microsoft, where I helped build a web interface framework for Microsoft Dynamics, and specialized in user interface layout, patterns, and visual regression testing.

-I am currently seeking <b>Research Engineering</b> or <b>Applied Scientist</b> positions in industry.
+Starting in May, I'll be working at Apple as a ML and Accessibility Researcher.